 PrEP is for anyone who is HIV-negative and at risk of contracting HIV from sexual activities or intravenous drug use.
-PrEP is especially recommended for those with a partner(s) with unknown STI status, an HIV-positive status, and/or individuals who do not regularly use condoms during sexual activities.
+PrEP is especially recommended for those who don't always use condoms, had an STD in the last 6 months, don't know the HIV status of their partner(s), or have a partner(s) who is HIV positive.

 PrEP & Condoms